jakeprice-me/tech-notes/README.md

 ## Summary

-A flat directory of my notes and knowledge on technical topics, in the same vein as the concept of TIL (Today I Learned) notes.
+My notes and knowledge on technical topics, in the same vein as the concept of TIL (Today I Learned) notes.

 ## Things to Note